mamathaetikyala/Pymaceuticals/README.md

 Python code generates all of the tables and figures needed for the technical report of the clinical study and a top-level summary of the study results.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Open file in Jupyternotebook.
+Instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Installing
 Python 3.x.x version to be installed.